hrydgard/ppsspp/README.md

 -------------------
 A few issues have been discovered in the release that need fixing, the Star Ocean fix had a bug and there are some unexpected slowdowns.

-Fixed a mpeg fix -  UFC© Undisputed​™ 2010 now playable
+Improved sceMpegRingbufferAvailableSize -  UFC© Undisputed​™ 2010 now playable

 Improved ISO File System - Bleach Soul Carnival 2 now in-game (but freeze when in menu)